Saksham2k3s/LinksFinder/Contributionguidline.md

   ```

   If the course already exists in the app and you want to add new links for it, directly go to LinksData.json and add the links in the specified format.

+  ### Creating a New Issue

+  Bug Report

+  > If you've encountered a bug or unexpected behavior, please provide the following details:

+  **Description of the Bug:**

+  > A clear and concise description of what the bug is.

+  **Steps to Reproduce:**

+  > Clearly outline the steps to reproduce the issue.

+  **Expected Behavior:**

+  > Describe what you expected to happen.

+  **Actual Behavior:**

+  > Explain what actually happened.

+  **Screenshots:**

+  > If applicable, add screenshots to help illustrate the problem.

+  Feature Request

+  > If you have a feature request or enhancement in mind, please provide the following details:

+  **Description:**

+  > Clearly describe the feature you'd like to see or the problem you're trying to solve.

+  **Use Case:**

+  > Provide a use case or scenario for the proposed feature.